sillytry/qandle.ai/docs/integration/mcp-server.md

 #### Tools

-- **get-asset-summary**: Retrieve a factual and contextual summary of the latest action for a ccomma-separated list of symbols - read more here XXX
+- **get-asset-summary**: Retrieve a factual and contextual summary of the latest action for a ccomma-separated list of symbols.

 #### Prompts